shaykek/map-filter-backend/README.md

-# Map filter backenD using: Docker, Lando, Wordpress Bedrock, ACF, and WP GraphQL
+# Map filter backend using: Docker, Lando, Wordpress Bedrock, ACF, and WP GraphQL

 <h2>HOW TO INSTALL</h2>
 <ul>